johnbillion/wp_mail/readme.md

                user_request_confirmed_email_headers
     Disable:   Remove action on user_request_action_confirmed hook

+### Site admin sends link to a personal data export

-### Site admin clicks Send Export Link button next to a confirmed data export request
+Sent when a site admin clicks the Send Export Link button next to a confirmed data export request.

     To:        Requester email address
     From:      WordPress <wordpress@host>